 It is time for public and private employers to ensure that their workplaces are family-friendly so that women do not have to choose between making a professional contribution and caring for their children.
 It is time to ensure that all women, regardless of who provides their health insurance-have coverage for all aspects of their reproductive health care.

 We must take action to ensure that no one in our state experiences discrimination based on who they are or whom they love.
 I will continue to stand with our LGBTQ community as they fight back against increasing threats to their rights.

 Aside from the pandemic, the substance use crisis continues to be the greatest public health issue facing our communities today.
 It is a treatable medical condition, and evidence-based treatments exist and succeed.
 We must direct more funds towards expanded treatment options including medically assisted recovery, which are proven to save lives.

 PASS COMMON SENSE GUN LAWS

 We all agree that our children should be safe when they go to school, that we should be safe at the movie theater or concert hall, and that no one should lose a loved one to suicide.
-It’s past time for discussion; it’s time to take on the problem of gun violence head on.
-Turning our schools into prisons has not been the answer - we need to fund behavioral health services to support children who are at risk, including those on both sides of bullying behavior.
-We must keep guns out of the hands of children with strong safety standards, and we must keep military-grade weapons out of the hands of civilians, and we must do this in a way that respects Rhode Islanders’ 2nd Amendment rights.
+We must continue to address the problem of gun violence head on.
+We need to fund behavioral health services to support children who are at risk, including those on both sides of bullying behavior.
+We must keep military-grade weapons out of the hands of civilians, and we must do this in a way that respects Rhode Islanders’ 2nd Amendment rights.